zarruler/linuxshack/README.md

 # linuxshack
-linux hacks for any sort of automation using most bash
+linux hacks for any sort of automation using mostly bash without the proper automation tools